jrobinson123/global_companies_20_questions/README.md

 Here's a step-by-step guideline which shows how the code was created:

 To start we import needed modules, then load in our csv file and make it a DataFrame using [pandas](https://pandas.pydata.org/)
+Then using list comprehension, Region, a new column is added to df (df is our DataFrame)
 ```python
 #import needed modules
 import pandas as pd